New flagship climate models - UKESM1 and HadGEM3-GC3.1

 UKESM1 and HadGEM3-GC3.1 will be used in CMIP6 and so will form the basis of UK contributions to IPCC AR6, where they will be used alongside a host of other models from research centres around the world.

 Papers are now being written to compare the performance of the CMIP6 models.
-For example, this comparison paper gives details on cloud feedbacks across the models.
+For example, this paper reviews the latest developments in climate sensitivity, whilst this paper gives details on cloud feedbacks across the models.

 Zelinka et al (2020).
 Causes of higher climate sensitivity in CMIP6 models.
 Geophysical Research Letters. doi:10.1029/2019GL085782